Henry Daly Building: Opening and use, 1941–present

+20th century

 The first city employees moved into the Daly building on May 19, 1941.
 However, they were only allowed to use half the structure, as wartime needs prompted the city to allow the federal government to temporarily take over the other half.
 City offices located in the building initially included the Police Department, Traffic Department, Refuse Department, Fire Department, and Health Laboratory.
 Currently, the building hosts the Metropolitan Police Department and the Department of Motor Vehicles.

 In the years that followed, the building was never a favorite of the citizens, considering that the only reason most residents entered the building was for the Department of Motor Vehicles.
 A 1983 Washington Post article noted that "[f]or many people, merely the mention of the place is enough to conjure up chilling visions of bottomless file cabinets, brusque government clerks and a twilight zone of bureaucratic runarounds."
 One person even called the 576,000 square foot building "the pinnacle of bureaucracy."
 And recently, in 2016, Mayor Muriel Bowser, as quoted in the Washington Business Journal, opined that "[s]ometimes people exaggerate, but it’s probably the worst building in [in the city's] entire portfolio," when she talked about updating the building.

+1994 shooting

 The building was the site of a mass shooting on November 22, 1994.
-Two FBI agents, Martha Dixon Martinez and Michael J. Miller, and Metropolitan Police Sergeant Henry J. Daly, were shot and killed by a murder suspect who had entered the building.
+Two FBI agents, Martha Dixon Martinez and Michael J. Miller, and Metropolitan Police Sergeant Henry J. Daly, were shot and killed by a murder suspect who had entered the building armed with a TEC-9.
 A third FBI agent and a civilian were also wounded.
 The shooter, Bennie Lee Lawson, was a member of the First and Kennedy Street Crew, whose members, including Lawson, were under investigation for a triple homicide that occurred in October 1994.
 Lawson, believing he was about to be charged with the murders, intended to target the DC police's homicide unit that was investigating the case, but accidentally targeted the office of the cold case homicide unit instead.
 Lawson himself was found dead by the S.W.A.T.
-Team, having committed suicide with Agent Matinez's pistol after she shot him in the hip before she was killed.
+Team, having committed suicide with Agent Martinez's pistol after she shot him in the hip before she was killed.
 The Washington Post described "Hank" Daly as "a storied homicide detective with nearly three decades on the D.C. police force" and "a dogged investigator who loved his work and a hero and mentor to younger detectives."
 According to the MPD website, Sergeant Daly, aged 51, left behind a wife and two children.
 The following year the Municipal Center was renamed the Henry J. Daly Building in his honor.

+21st century

+The building, which has fallen into disrepair (writing as of 6/12/2026), now only houses the Central Cell Block that processes arrestees for presentment to court and to the DC Jail.
+There is no current plan to renovate the decaying building, and all of the police units, the DMV, and probation services have moved out.